ART – Art

 ART 110 Art and Architecture of the Ancient World (4)

 A broad survey of painting, sculpture, and architecture from prehistoric to late antiquity.
 Students are introduced to the field of art history as they learn to identify, interpret, and distinguish the art and architecture of various periods, styles, and cultures including Ancient Near Eastern, Egyptian, Greek, and Roman.
 Works of art are studied in their historical context with emphasis on the cultural values revealed in them.
-(ART)
+(ART, EXP)

 ART 151 2D Problem Solving (4)